apache/nuttx-apps/nshlib/README.txt

         Execute <cmd-sequence> as long as <test-cmd> has an exit status of zero.

     until <test-cmd>; do <cmd-sequence>; done

         Execute <cmd-sequence> as long as <test-cmd> has a non-zero exit status.

   A break command is also supported.
-The break command is only valid within the body of the a while or until loop, between the do and done tokens.
+The break command is only meaningful within the body of the a while or until loop, between the do and done tokens.
 If the break command is executed within the body of a loop, the loop will immediately terminate and execution will continue with the